The Ultimate Guide to Boating Safety Tips

 - Always keep an eye on those in the water.
 Water skiers and swimmers can vanish from sight in the blink of an eye.

 - Watch out for larger vessels, swimmers, and buoys.
 Make sure you are up to date on what different signal lights and sounds mean.

 - Make sure passengers are following rules.
 Everyone needs their PFD.
 Don’t let passengers sit on railings or other unsafe places.

-- Have an assistant skipper on board.
-This should be someone who can manage all operations of the boat in case of an emergency.
+- This should be someone who can manage all operations of the boat in case of an emergency.
 It’s never a bad idea to have a back up, just in case.

 - Make use of a kill switch or cut off switch.
 Something that will shut off the engine in the event of an emergency.

 - Make sure passengers and swimmers know to avoid the engine.
 The propeller on an outboard can cause serious injuries.

 - Make up a float plan before heading out.
 Leave it with a friend or family member.
 A float plan details where you’re heading out from.
 Also where you’re going, and how you plan to get there.
 It should include details like length of time for the trip and safety gear on board.
 This could be important info for the U.S. Coast Guard in an emergency.